 Cost-Benefit Analysis: Calculating the trade-offs between the high ozone efficacy and the associated energy consumption is crucial.
 They often yield substantial long-term savings due to their high performance and minimal chemical usage, which is particularly valuable in stringent regulatory environments.

-The Environmental Protection Agency (EPA) has also set standards for the treatment of surface water, which may encompass regulations applicable to wastewater treated by fixed-bed ozone reactors.
+Fixed bed ozone reactors are a crucial component in wastewater treatment, aimed at reducing the concentration of pathogens and organic materials.
+The Environmental Protection Agency (EPA) has set standards for the treatment of surface water, which may encompass regulations applicable to wastewater treated by fixed-bed ozone reactors.
 Facilities utilizing this technology should adhere to the Long Term 2 Enhanced Surface Water Treatment Rule, ensuring that microbial contaminants are effectively managed.

 Compliance with these regulatory frameworks and standards ensures that fixed-bed ozone reactors in wastewater treatment are used responsibly, effectively, and with minimal environmental impact.